wabain/tact/README.md

 # Test dependencies must be installed in the development environment to allow
 # linting test code.
 $ pip install tact[develop,testing]

+# A redis server must be running for the integration tests
+$ docker-compose up -d redis
 ```

 Run `scripts/precommit.py` to check your commit prior to merging.